lipupini/lipupini/README.md

 ```

 If your Ngrok URL is then for example `https://f674-73-83-87-238.ngrok-free.app`, then you should be able to query `@example@f674-73-83-87-238.ngrok-free.app` from another Fediverse client.

+All occurrences of `localhost` in the collection's `.lipupini/.profile.json` and `.lipupini/.webfinger.json` will need to be changed to the Ngrok HTTPS address.
+The domains in the JSON files should always match the hostname.